-- Suppose you rotate the image by some angle. - Will you still pick up the same features? - What if you change the brightness? - What about scale? - We'd like to find the same features regardless of the transformation. - This is called transformational invariance. - Most feature methods are designed to be invariant to - Translation, 2D rotation, scale. - They can usually also handle - Limited 3D rotations (SIFT works up to about 60 degrees). - Limited affine transformations (some are fully affine invariant).
+- Suppose you rotate the image by some angle.

+- Will you still pick up the same features?

+- What if you change the brightness?

+- What about scale?

+- We'd like to find the same features regardless of the transformation.

+- This is called transformational invariance.

+- Most feature methods are designed to be invariant to

+- Translation, 2D rotation, scale.

+- They can usually also handle

+- Limited 3D rotations.

+- Limited affine transformations (some are fully affine invariant).